realtime-sanitizer/rtsan-standalone-rs/examples/integration-example/README.md

 ```

 To detect locks in a Mutex currently the `rtsan` types have to be used.
 The
-crate re-exports the `std` library for simplicity.
+crate re-exports the `std` library for simplicity, if the feature
+`rtsan-std-types` is enabled.

 ## Running the Example